AlexsanderHamir/GenPool/README.md

 ### Summary

-- **GenPool** performs better when you hold onto objects for longer periods, especially when you perform more operations on them and face unpredictable latency.
-However, if you release objects almost immediately, GenPool’s performance tends to be worse.
+- As shown, **GenPool** performs better when objects are held for longer periods.
+Its performance degrades as retention time decreases, due to the overhead of its sharded design.

 ### ⚙️ Performance Tip

 For best results under contention make sure that `pool.PoolFields[Object]` is on a separate cache line from your fields (add padding if needed).
 This avoids false sharing and improves cache performance across cores. ([example](pool/pool_benchmark_test.go))

-## References
+### References

 For detailed technical explanations and implementation details, please refer to the [docs](./docs) directory: